 One of the most beautiful lakes in Japan, Lake Towada is located on the border between Aomori and Akita prefecture.
 Oirase Stream runs from Lake Towa to Yakeyama and it is about 14km long.
 During the summer, you can enjoy the beautiful greenery with cool air.
 Walking around Oirase Stream is not hard, the trail is basically very smooth, so it is a great hiking course for everyone!
 You can see a beautiful stream flowing between rocks covered with moss and a dynamic splash at the waterfalls.

 14. Kiyosato/ Yamanashi

 Kiyosato highland is located in the southeast of Yatsugatake mountains in Yamanashi prefecture.
-It is 1,200m high and you can look over Mt.Fuji and Japanese Alps.
-It takes only 2 or 2 and a half hours from Tokyo area so if you live/stay around Tokyo, it is a good destination for a day trip.
-Our recommendation in Kiyosato is Kiyosato Terrace located in the highest point of Kiyosato area with the altitude of 1,900m.
+It is 1,200m high and you can look over Mt.Fuji and the Japanese Alps.
+It takes only 2 or 2 and a half hours from the Tokyo area so if you live/stay around Tokyo, it is a good destination for a day trip.
+Our recommendation in Kiyosato is Kiyosato Terrace located at the highest point of the Kiyosato area with an altitude of 1,900m.
 Spend some time at a cafe having a good coffee where it feels like you are above the cloud!

 15. Beauty Forest/ Niigata

 Beauty Forest, Bijinbayashi in Japanse, is a forest of beech trees that can be seen in Niigata prefecture.
 People call it Beauty Forest because these 100 years old beech trees stand beautifully on the hill.
 It is said that the temperature in the forest is 2℃ lower than the surrounding area.
 You can feel the refreshing breeze through the trees.
 And don’t forget to bring your camera!